WaveELD/WELDBook/textmd/ch01_intro.md

 Furthermore, there is very good evidence from within the pilot-wave approach itself that a significant portion of the pilot wave actually does represent epistemic uncertainty, precisely because many different possible initial starting states must be modeled to capture our very real uncertainty about the precise starting state of any actual experimental configuration.
 The Heisenberg uncertainty principle dictates that there is a fundamental limit to which we can simultaneously determine all of the relevant degrees of freedom about a physical system, and in practice we almost certainly have well less than this lower limit, because it is very difficult to make any kind of precise measurement of microscopic quantum-scale systems.

+The incorrect incorporation of epistemic uncertainty in the standard Schrödinger pilot-wave framework is also evident in the inevitable spreading out of the wave function over time.
+In the epistemic case, this spread represents a very sensible increase in uncertainty about where something might be located, given more time since the last time its position was known.
+But given that the pilot-wave model maintains exact locations of each particle over time, it really doesn't seem to make sense for the wave function to spread out in this manner, at least for variables associated with particle positions.

 This quote from E. T. Jaynes is particularly apropos here:

 > "But our present QM formalism is not purely epistemological; it is a peculiar mixture describing in part realities of Nature, in part incomplete human information about Nature -- all scrambled up by Heisenberg and Bohr into an omelette that nobody has seen how to unscramble.
 Yet we think that the unscrambling is a prerequisite for any further advance in basic physical theory.
 For, if we cannot separate the subjective and objective aspects of the formalism, we cannot know what we are talking about; it is just that simple."
 (Jaynes, 1990).